 Credit Hours Completion Rate 1 - 12 semester hours 58% 13+ semester hours 67%

-Note: If a student repeats a course which was previously successfully completed, the credit hours obtained the second time the course is attempted do not count toward the minimum number of academic hours required for program completion.
+Note: If a student repeats a course that was previously successfully completed, the credit hours obtained the second time the course is attempted do not count toward the minimum number of academic hours required for program completion.
 Withdrawals count as hours attempted but not earned.
 Academic bankruptcy and course forgiveness courses must be factored into the completion rate.
 Incomplete grades are calculated in attempted but not as passed for Pace.

 Developmental Courses: A student may not enroll in the same developmental course more than three times and continue to receive financial assistance.
 A federal financial aid recipient may not receive aid for more than 30 semester hours of developmental work.
 In addition, effective beginning Fall Semester 2011, developmental hours taken will not be included when determining a student’s grade point average and pace standards progress for financial aid, including the maximum time frame allotment.